jiaqi0412/SEG2105FinalProject/README.md

 Authors: Ahmed Gheriani, Jiaqi LI, Rageesan Pushparajah, Sami Hermas Parada.
-Add your names here

 This project was created with the intention of implementing an On-Demand Home Repair Services application for android devices.